lexffe/discorder/doc/getting-started.md

 You can place discorder anywhere, it will use ~/.config/discorder (unix) and %APPDATA%/discorder (windows) for configuration files.

-After that you're pretty much set
+After that you're pretty much set, you should out defaults.md for the default keybinds and theme

 ### Customization